jaynetics/omnibar/README.md

 > Extensible search component for React.

-*Please note:* this is a fork and drop-in replacement of the unmaintained [vutran/omnibar](https://github.com/vutran/omnibar).
+_Please note:_ this is a fork and drop-in replacement of the unmaintained [vutran/omnibar](https://github.com/vutran/omnibar).
 It might be merged back into that at some point if the owners desire to continue the project themselves.

 ![](screenshot.png?raw=true)

 ## Demo

 The demo can be found in [this repository](https://github.com/vutran/omnibar-www).

+See also [rails_omnibar](https://github.com/jaynetics/rails_omnibar) as an example project.

 ## Install